-This paper introduces novel distance input features for 3D SELD, leveraging reverberation cues encoded in the audio signal.
-The first category of proposed features separates direct and reverberant components, which are either fed to the model independently or represented as a direct-to-reverberant ratio.
-The second category aims to enhance the model’s understanding of early reflections, particularly the first reflection.

-Experiments on STARSS23 indicate that the proposed features improve distance estimation, leading to enhanced overall SELD score.
-The most significant improvement was observed with short-term power of the autocorrelation features.
-Future research will explore the effectiveness of reverberation-based distance features across different 3D SELD data, including synthetic data, and various network architectures.
+This paper proposes novel acoustic features for distance estimation in 3D SELD using reverberation cues.
+The first feature category separates direct and reverberant components, either fed independently or as a direct-to-reverberant ratio.
+The second focuses on early reflections, particularly the first reflection.
+Experiments on STARSS23 show that these features improve distance estimation and overall SELD score, with short-term autocorrelation power achieving state-of-the-art distance performance.
+Experiments included various combinations of FOA- and MIC-generated input features and model architectures.